History

 1998

-The Riburg saltworks celebrated its 150th anniversary.
-A striking mural was added to the silo tower at Riburg.
+The United Swiss Saltworks (Vereinigte Schweizerischen Rheinsalinen) on the Rhine celebrated the 150th anniversary of the Riburg saltworks.
+A commemorative mural was added to the silo tower at Riburg.

 1997